sig-gis/gee-trainings/01_intro-gee1/07_feature-collections.md

 <img align="center" src="../images/intro-gee-images/adm2_et_visualized.PNG" hspace="15" vspace="10" width="600">

-## Export two ways: Google Drive & BigQuery
+## Export Two Ways: Google Drive & BigQuery

 Finally, you want to get the zonal statistics information out of GEE.
 You have several options.
 Two popular ones are Google Drive (as a CSV or Shapefile) and BigQuery.